Semantics

 HTML footer contains closing content like copyright or contact info.

-The <footer> element in HTML is used to define the footer of a document or section.
-It typically contains information like copyright details, contact information, or links to related content.
-This element helps in creating a consistent look and feel across web pages.
+The <footer> tag in HTML is used to define a footer for a document or a section.
+It typically contains information about the author, copyright details, contact information, or links to related documents.
+It is a semantic element introduced in HTML5, designed to provide a consistent way to add closing content to your web pages.

 • Contact details

-• Links to terms of service or privacy policies
+• Links to privacy policies or terms of service

 • Social media links